 Finding your way to Palermo ferry port

-The ferry terminal in Palermo is located at Via Francesco Crispi, a short distance from the city center and approximately 30 km from Falcone-Borsellino Airport.
-You can reach the port by taxi, which takes around 40 minutes, or use public transport options like the bus (Line 389) from the airport.
-Within the city, local buses and a short walk from central hotels will get you there easily.
+The ferry terminal in Palermo is located at Porto di Palermo, approximately 2 km from the city center and about 30 km from Palermo Airport.
+You can reach the port by taxi, which takes around 30 minutes from the airport.
+Public transportation options include the AMAT bus line 101, connecting the airport to the city, and you can transfer to another bus or walk to the port from there.

-In Salina, the ferry terminal is situated in the town of Santa Marina, close to the main harbor area.
-It is accessible by local transportation, with connections from major locations on the island.
+In Salina, the ferry terminal is situated in the town of Santa Marina Salina, close to local cafes and shops.
+It is easily accessible from the main roads and well-signposted.

 Exploring Salina